 Bedrocan has performed research on multiple administration forms, including cannabis vaporization.
 Most of the research used to develop the Volcano Medic® vaporizer into an approved medical device in Israel, Canada, the Netherlands and Germany was conducted by Bedrocan.

 Currently we are working with other highly specialised companies on the development of more sophisticated vaporization devices such as:

 The most common mode of delivery among self-medicating patients is cannabis oil.
-The oil is obtained by solvent extraction of the flowers or leaves of the cannabis plant.
+The oil is often obtained by solvent extraction of the flowers or leaves of the cannabis plant.
 It is not actually an oil, but derives its name from the oil added to the extract in order for it to be consumed more easily.

 A recent patient survey showed an incredible 97.3 % of the respondents using oil to treat cancer and its symptoms.
 Most of these patients use it without a prescription.
 Some patients firmly believe that cannabis oil is capable of curing cancer, a claim often backed up with patient anecdotes of such treatment success.
 Laboratory studies do indeed show a potential effect of cannabinoids on isolated cancer cells in a petri-dish and in lab animals, but it is too early to claim that consumption of medicinal cannabis may cure human cancer.

 Cannabis tea is a very common way of consuming cannabis orally.
 Tea is relatively easy to make without the need of additional specialised equipment.
 Cannabis tea does not look like cannabis, nor does it produce smoke or vapor.
 Therefore, it allows the user to consume it in public (e.g. at work, family visit) without drawing much unwanted attention.